KiranKeertipati/cse15l-lab-reports/lab2.md

 Above is my code in `StringServer.jav`.
 This code shows a string on the web browser.
 And concatinates the next string on the next line of the browser.

 ![StringServer_Hello](StringServer_Hello.png)
+The above is a screenshot of the web browser when **/add-message?s=Hello** is passed in.
+The methods that are called in my code are:
+- `handleRequest` method that takes in a URL parameter called `url`, and returns a String.
+- `main` method that takes in a String array as a parameter called `args` and returns nothing (void).
+It throws an `IOException` if the port is not given.

 ![StringServer_HowAreYou](StringServer_HowAreYou.png)
+The above is a screenshot of the web browser when **/add-message?s=How Are You** is passed in after **/add-message?s=Hello** was passed in previously.
+The methods that are called in my code are:
+- `handleRequest` method that takes in a URL parameter called `url`, and returns a String.
+- `main` method that takes in a String array as a parameter called `args` and returns nothing (void).
+It throws an `IOException` if the port is not given.

 ## Part 2: